-There is a smartphone giant that is present in every market Samsung participates in, competing with Samsung in all price segments, even using the same product strategy.
+A smartphone giant is present in every market Samsung participates in, competing with Samsung in all price segments, even using the same product strategy.
 And that is not Apple or Huawei.

-Referring to the era when smartphones started to take the throne, surely many people will think of the “Samsung vs Apple” war.
+Referring to the era when smartphones started to take the throne, many people will surely think of the “Samsung vs. Apple” war.
 Two giants of the mobile industry – a pioneer in changing the concept of mobile phones, a pioneer in popularizing smartphones to everyone – have once dragged each other to court to convince each other of infringing creative rights.
-As the allegations subsided, Samsung maintained its No. 1 position in market share, Apple ranked No. 2.
+As the allegations subsided, Samsung maintained its No. 1 position in market share; Apple ranked No. 2.

 In other words, Samsung may have lagged Apple in overall smartphone sales but lost out in the premium segment.
-Even the A10, which starts at less than 3 million, has lower sales than the iPhone XR ($ 750 in the first 9 months) and iPhone 11 (starting at $ 700).
+Even the A10, which starts at less than 3 million, has lower sales than the iPhone XR ($ 750 in the first nine months) and iPhone 11 (starting at $ 700).
 None of the Galaxy S10 or Note10 models make it to the top, and that also means that they don’t make as much as a third of the iPhone XR in the year.

 What about Huawei?
 By the end of 2019, the gap between Huawei and Samsung has become smaller than ever.
 Huawei has never hidden its ambition to replace Samsung in the No. 1 position, even in the face of a US ban.

 Another equally important factor is the potential.
-Because only racing configuration on a single sub-brand Realme, it is almost certain that BBK will not have to accept “pathetic” profitability indicators like Xiaomi.
+Because only racing configuration on a single sub-brand Realme, it is almost sure that BBK will not have to accept “pathetic” profitability indicators like Xiaomi.
 This gives BBK the ability to create many surprises in the future, similar to what it has done with Realme and iQoo in the past year.

 Most importantly, despite the enormous potential, BBK is not constrained by the US government like the current Huawei or ZTE before.
 Which markets Samsung has, OPPO and Vivo will also be in the top 5.
 The OnePlus sub-brand is freely launching in the US and Europe.
-If you’re looking to buy Android smartphones with Google services, buyers will always bring the Galaxy and a certain type of BBK smartphone on the scale.
+If you’re looking to buy Android smartphones with Google services, buyers will always bring the Galaxy and a specific type of BBK smartphone on the scale.

-Entering the era of 5G, the war between the two real hegemony of the global smartphone market will be more and more fierce.
+Entering the era of 5G, the war between the two real domination of the global smartphone market will be more and more fierce.
 Samsung may have stood firm against Apple and Huawei, but is it possible to beat an opponent that can be considered “Samsung of China” like BBK?
 Let’s wait and see.